Local Limit Theorems and Strong Approximations for Robbins-Monro Procedures: Main Results

 In Subsection \ref{subsec:truncRobMon} we introduce a truncated version $V_t^N$ of the Robbins-Monro procedure and show that it approximates the untruncated version $U_t^N$.
 More precisely, we will show that the supremum of the absolute difference of the two processes is of order $O_P(\sqrt{\gamma_1^N}) = O_P(N^{-\beta/2})$.
 In the following subsection \ref{subsec:main} we will state our main result.
 We will show that the truncated Robbins-Monro procedure can be approximated by the diffusion $X_t$ in the following sense.
 We will give bounds on the total variation distance and Hellinger distance between the transition densities of the two processes.
 Furthermore, we will consider the joint distributions on an increasing grid of time points for the two processes.
 We will state bounds on the total variation distance and Hellinger distance for the distribution of the processes on the grid.
-This result allows a strong approximation of the truncated Robbins-Monro procedure can be approximated by the diffusion $X_t$.
+This result allows a strong approximation of the truncated Robbins-Monro procedure by the diffusion $X_t$.
 We will give bounds on the total variation distance and Hellinger distance between the values of the truncated Robbins-Monro procedure and the diffusion on an increasing grid of time points.
 For the proof of these results we define a truncated modification of the diffusion in Subsection \ref{subsec:compdiff}.
 For the comparison of the truncated Robbins-Monro process to the truncated diffusion we will make use of the parametrix method.
 How this approach can be adapted to our setting will be explained in Subsection \ref{subsec:parametrix}.
 Subsection \ref{subsec:compRobMon} states our result on the comparison of the truncated processes and outlines its proof.
-In Subsection \ref{subsec:Lyapunov} we will discuss convergence of the Robbins-Monro process under an additional Lyapunov condition which allows approximation by a stationary diffusion, see \eqref{EDS_limit3}.
-All proofs of our results will be given in Section \ref{sec:proofs} and in the supplement.
+All proofs of our results will be given in Section \ref{sec:proofs}.

+In all stated lemmas, propositions and theorems of the paper we make the assumptions (A1) -- (A5). { Constants that depend on the parameters introduced in the assumptions are denoted by $C$.
+The value of $C$ may be different on different locations. }